en_USEnglish

 Demographic targeting

-Demographic targeting lets you define criteria such as age, gender, education level or income to target your audience.
-This allows you to tailor your ads to the specific target audience. features demographics of your target audience.
+Demographic targeting allows you to define criteria such as age, gender, education level, or income to target your audience.
+This allows you to tailor your ads based on the demographic characteristics of your target audience.

-Interest-based targeting lets you target users based on their interests and online behavior.
-You can choose from a list of interest categories pre-defined by Google, or create your own lists of keywords specific to your activity.
+Interest-based targeting allows you to target users based on their interests and online behaviors.
+You can choose from a list of pre-defined interest categories provided by Google, or create your own keyword lists specific to your business.

 Keyword targeting

-Keyword targeting lets you select relevant keywords for your ads.
-Your ads will then be shown when these keywords are searched for by users.
+Keyword targeting allows you to select relevant keywords for your ads.
+Your ads will then appear when users search for those keywords.
 Keyword targeting allows you to reach users who are already interested in products or services similar to yours.

 Measuring results on Google Ads